Hiroaki-K4/CVML-Dojo/numpy/README.md

 Given two 2D arrays representing points in 2D space, compute the Euclidean distances between each pair of points without using loops.
 3. **Simulate Random Walks**
 Write a function that simulates multiple random walks in a 2D grid and calculates the average distance from the origin after n steps.

-## Practical Problems
-1. **Flatten an Image**
-Given a 3D array representing an RGB image, flatten it into a 2D array where each row represents the RGB values of a pixel.
-2. **Histogram Equalization**
-Implement histogram equalization for a grayscale image represented as a 2D NumPy array.
-3. **Find Missing Data**
-Given a 2D array with some missing values represented as np.nan, replace the missing values with the mean of their respective columns.
-4. **Stock Price Analysis**
-Given a 1D array of daily stock prices, calculate the maximum profit that can be made by buying and selling the stock once.